rohit12crj/Study-Notes/Prometheus_Grafana_EFK_Opensearch_Jaeger_Site24*7/notes.md

 open telemetry concepts

+in prometheus ( specify the manifest file type of prometheus server , alertmanager , node exporter , kube state metrics )

-hybrid cloud monitoring using site 24*7 --> https://youtu.be/jRc2vFmkILs?si=RAzcWPt7OJzxEJeC
+hybrid cloud monitoring using site 24*7 --> https://youtu.be/jRc2vFmkILs?si=RAzcWPt7OJzxEJeC  --> u will use helm charts to install site 24*7 agent in k8s cluster

 opensearch --> https://www.youtube.com/watch?v=OSShB_cXisE&list=PLdpzxOOAlwvJUIfwmmVDoPYqXXUNbdBmb&index=9  -> fetches the logs from k8s cluster using fluentbit into opensearch & visualizes using opensearch dashboards  . fluentbit needs to be deployed as daemon set with configuration of how to connect to aws managed opensearch in config maps or secrets